hfp/libxs/samples/ozaki/README.md

 ## Intercepted GEMM

 This code sample intercepts all four standard BLAS GEMM routines — DGEMM, SGEMM, ZGEMM, and CGEMM — and only relies on the LAPACK/BLAS interface.
-Real GEMM calls (DGEMM/SGEMM) are executed via one of three Ozaki low-precision schemes (mantissa slicing, CRT, or BF16 slicing); complex GEMM calls (ZGEMM/CGEMM) are implemented via the 3M (Karatsuba) method using three real GEMM calls each.
+Real GEMM calls (DGEMM/SGEMM) are executed via one of three Ozaki low-precision schemes (mantissa slicing, CRT, or BF16 Dekker split); complex GEMM calls (ZGEMM/CGEMM) are implemented via the 3M (Karatsuba) method using three real GEMM calls each.
 The wrapper sources are compiled twice (once for `double`, once for `float`), so all four symbols coexist in a single binary.

 Two link-time variants are built: (1)&#160;code which is dynamically linked against LAPACK/BLAS (`gemm-blas.x`), (2)&#160;code which is linked using `--wrap=`*symbol* supported by GNU&#160;GCC compatible tool chains (`gemm-wrap.x`).
 Running `wrap-test.sh` exercises three flavors: the two build variants and additionally the first variant using the LD_PRELOAD mechanism (available under Linux).